DREAMS + FACTS + FAQ + LINKS

 39% without attending a college program (1)

 In addition, the Full Time Employment rate for individuals with Asperger's Syndrome or High Functioning Autism is 12%, and 80% live as a dependent with a family member throughout their life (3).
 LeadLearnLive wants to change these outcomes!

 Sources (1) National Longitudinal Transition Study-2 (2) Average outcome data provided by "Beyond Academics" at University of North Carolina Greensboro and "REACH" at College of Charleston (3) Asperger's Network Support for Well-being, Education and Research

 The statistics speak for themselves.
 Students with intellectual or developmental disabilities can contribute to our communities and thrive with increased independence and employment.
-It’s time for us to offer these programs in Oklahoma.

 If you don't find answers to your questions, please contact us.